-Maria L. Panichelli is an Associate in the Firm’s Construction and Federal Contracting Groups.
+Maria L. Panichelli is a Partner in the Firm’s Construction and Federal Contracting Groups.
 As a member of the Federal Group, Maria represents a national client base of prime and sub-contractors, with a focus on federal construction contracting, and small business procurement issues.

 Maria is active in a number of federal contracting- and/or construction-related professional associations.
 She works closely with several Procurement Technical Assistance Centers, providing educational content for a variety of government contractors.
 Maria is also a community partner at Govology, a legal content contributor to VetLikeMe, Targetgov, and Onvia, and a faculty member at the Government Contracting Institute.